Card-Forge/forge/README.md

 ## Desktop

-The desktop GUI is based off of Java Swing.
+- The desktop GUI is based off of Java Swing.

+- Use the following build command to create and populate `forge-gui-desktop/target/forge-gui-desktop-<release-name>` for Linux and Windows:

+    `mvn -U -B clean -P windows-linux install`

 ## Mobile

 The mobile GUI is based off of [libgdx](https://libgdx.badlogicgames.com/).
-As with many other libgdx projects, there is a mobile-dev version that runs on the desktop but is separate and distinct from the 'desktop GUI' mentioned above.
+As with many other libgdx projects, there is a mobile-dev version "forge-gui-mobile-dev" that runs on the desktop but is separate and distinct from the 'desktop GUI' mentioned above.